 A Summary of Our First Five Road Trips

-We’ve seen really cool travel maps from other’s blog sites (here’s my favorite one from a couple we are following) but when we tried to make ours, it looked confusing.
+We’ve seen really cool travel maps from other’s blog sites but when we tried to make ours, it looked confusing.
 It’s at the bottom of this page, so we’re going to break our trips down with a summary of our time spent on each road trip up until we became full timers.
 We haven’t been able to blog about each location as initially hoped.
 We can blame it on poor internet connectivity and poor time management – having too much fun to find time to blog – but then we need the blog to help us remember what we’ve done!

 Let’s break this down to our first two trips: